-So, with that, I share this side of me (ordered oldest to newest so you can see how my drawing progresses):
+So, with that, I share this side of me.

-Cradled Butterfly: When I was trying to come up with a “logo” for my blog, I wanted something that symbolized being in the present moment, being connected to the universe, being quiet, being still…just being.
+Cradled Butterfly: When I was trying to come up with an image to represent this blog, I wanted something that symbolized being in the present moment, being connected to the universe, being quiet, being still…just being.
 When I came across this photo of a butterfly being cradled in open palms, I knew I wanted to try to draw it.
 This piece was used on the About page (and, of course, in my blog “logo”).